 The world of professional 3D printing offers an abundance of materials.
 Gone are the days when your options were limited to a few cheap plastics.
 With recent breakthroughs in professional 3D printing, nylon, stainless steel, carbon fiber, and other advanced materials are in reach.
 Because 3D printing can create nearly any geometry quickly and easily, this method is often the best choice over traditional fabrication, regardless of the material.

 3D printing has more material options than ever before, but it can be hard to decide which material is the best for your project.
 Whether you’re creating a prototype, tool, or end-use product, choosing the right material is essential.
-There are three categories of 3D printing materials: plastics, metals, and composites.
+The most common classes of 3D printing materials are plastics, metals, and composites.
 Plastics are the most popular 3D printing material, but metal and composite 3D printers are on the rise, combining the automation of 3D printing with high-performance materials.

-Imagine creating fully optimized composite materials with the press of a button.
-Magnetic 3D printing does just that.
+Imagine creating fully-optimized composite materials with the press of a button.
+Magnetic 3D printing, or Fluxprint, does just that.
 No complex fabrication, no sub-par materials.
 Just custom composites within hours.

-Magnetic 3D printing is an additive manufacturing process that creates precisely-tailored composites such as carbon fiber.
+Fluxprint is an additive manufacturing process that creates precisely-tailored composites such as carbon fiber.
 This method combines the benefits of 3D printing and composites.
+Composites are among the most advanced materials available.
 3D printing is an incredibly fast, hands-off fabrication process that can form nearly any geometry.
-Composites are the most advanced materials available, with higher mechanical properties than metals and plastics.
-Magnetic 3D printing goes a step further by precisely tailoring composites voxel by voxel to create the ideal material for a project.
+Fluxprint goes a step further by precisely tailoring composites voxel-by-voxel to create the ideal material for a project.

 No posts fit your search criteria.